iotbzh/DEPRECATED_4a-hal-generic/README.md

 * Check that external hal really exist at loading
 * Handling external hal status events.
 * Generation of an '4a-hal-manager' event when a hal status change.
-* At mixer initialization, check that the specified device is not already used by another hal.
 * Dynamic handling of USB devices.
-* Update to the latest version of the softmixer.